akbartus/A-Frame-Component-Web-VPS/README.md

 ### **Description / Rationale**
-This is a A-Frame component which allows to do visual positioning on the web powered by Immersal.
-It is a wrapper for Immersal's REST API, written in Three.js.
+This is an open-source A-Frame component which allows to do visual positioning on the web, written in Three.js.

 ### **Instructions**